 A: This could be from poor shaping or poor rise.

-Fix: Be sure to shape your dough correctly, and slash the top using a sharp knife to help guide the direction of the dough in baking.
+Fix: Be sure to shape your dough correctly and slash the top using a sharp knife to help guide the direction of the dough in baking.

 Q: One recipe makes too much bread for me, what should I do?

-The best piece of advice any baker could give you in order to get the best bread possible is to practice!
+The best piece of advice any baker could give you to get the best bread possible is to practice!
 It takes a few rounds to know what “done” looks like, what a “hollow thump” sounds like, and what “smooth and elastic” feels like.

 - Potato Buttermilk Bread

-- How to Make Sourdough Starters
+- How to Make Sourdough Starter

-- Simple Sourdough Bread Recipe
+- Sourdough Bread Recipe

 I have undercooked my sourdough bread I have sliced it already can I still put it back in the oven and bake it longer?
 Should I wrap it in foil when I put it in the oven and would 350 be the correct degrees.
 Thank you for the answer I made it for a church brunch and I hate to throw it out Ruby Lee